smartfog/fogflow/doc/en/source/example3.rst

     }

-You need to install the packages as follows:
+ Packages that need to be installed as follows:

 .. code-block:: console